 Tada!
 Our board looks... weird and cramped.
 In this step, we went ahead and added a new global key definition to our matrix zone. padding: 1ky defines the vertical space between each key, and spread: 1kx defines the horizontal space between each key.
 We set up these proxy units as copies of the Choc key sizes, so these attributes give each space 17mm of vertical space, and 18mm of horizontal space.

 Update!
-PArt 2 of this guide teaches you how to create custom outlines that let you better preview Choc-spaced keys.
-However, Ergogen.cache.works now supports custom preview variables!
+Part 2 of this guide teaches you how to create custom outlines that let you better preview Choc-spaced keys.
+However, ergogen.ceoloide.com now supports custom preview variables!
 You can set $default_width and $default_height in the units: section to adjust the demo.dxf preview.
 These variables only adjust the web preview, so the rest of what I previewed in Part 2 is still useful!

 Just a quick aside, Ergogen v3 lacked the global key: definition within a zone.
 The spread: property needed to be applied manually to every column.
 Just something to keep in mind when browsing old configs.